 All of the feng shui elements (wood, water, earth, fire, and metal) have corresponding colors, which help to promote their energy.
 Wood's colors are green and brown.
 So if you have an east-facing front door, you can bring excellent feng shui energy to it by painting the door in any shade of green or brown (or both if you wish).
 You also may choose a more natural stained wood grain appearance.

 Other Feng Shui Color Options

-If you don't like green or brown for your front door, don't worry.
-Feng shui always provides multiple options when it comes to decor decisions.
+If you don't like green or brown for your front door, feng shui always provides multiple options when it comes to decor decisions.
 And for an east-facing front door, there are the corresponding colors of two other feng shui elements to choose from.

 These additional choices are based on the productive cycle of the five feng shui elements.
 According to the cycle, water nurtures wood, wood nurtures fire, fire nurtures earth, earth nurtures metal, and metal nurtures water.